 As you continue to prepare for your enrollment at IUPUI, consider the following:

-The IUPUI Office of the Bursar will create your electronic tuition and fees bill each month.
+The IUPUI Office of the Bursar will create your electronic information bill for tuition and fees.

-The Office of the Bursar website includes important important and links to:
+The Office of the Bursar website includes important information and links:

 - to view your bill